Hospital and Outpatient Visitation Policy

 Public access to Skagit Regional Health’s hospitals is available at the following entrances:

 |Emergency Department Entrance - 24/7||Emergency Department Entrance - 24/7|

 |Main Entrance (north) - 5:30 a.m. - 7:30 p.m.|

 |Kincaid Entrance (south) - Weekdays 5:30 a.m. - 7:30 p.m.|

+How can I be sure that my loved one will be safely cared for during the COVID-19 outbreak?
+Skagit Regional Health is committed to clinical excellence and vigilance in following COVID-19 guidance and protocols to provide outstanding care at this time, and always.
 Employees wash or sanitize their hands each time they enter and exit a patient’s room.
-They also wear Personal Protection Equipment when they enter the room of a patient with an infectious illness.
+They also wear appropriate Personal Protection Equipment when they enter the room of a patient with an infectious illness.
 Skagit Regional Health is following Centers for Disease Control and Prevention (CDC) guidelines and screening protocols and following infection control prevention best practices.